-Tuition Scholarships and Remission Programs: Goodwin University participates in several higher education consortium programs designed to benefit employees and their dependents.
-Full-time employees with at least 6 months of service are granted tuition remission at any of the member schools.
+Other Tuition Exchange Programs: Goodwin University participates in several higher education consortium programs designed to benefit employees and their dependents.
+Full-time employees with at least 6 months of service are eligible to apply for tuition scholarships and remission at any of the member schools.